Dominic-Pi-Sunyer/web-speed-agent/docs/mcp-install.md

 By default the agent launches a fresh Playwright browser.
 For sites that detect automation — e-commerce checkouts, social networks, dashboards — you can instead **attach to your own running Chrome, Firefox, or Edge**.
 No new window opens, you stay logged in, and the site sees your real browser fingerprint.

+### Is the remote debugging port safe?

+**Yes — it only listens on your own machine.** All three browsers bind `--remote-debugging-port` to `localhost` (`127.0.0.1`) by default, not to your network interface.
+This means:

+- ✅ Other devices on your WiFi or local network **cannot reach it**
+- ✅ It is invisible to the internet
+- ⚠️ Any other application running locally on your machine can connect to it while the port is open
+- ⚠️ A malicious website could theoretically attempt a DNS rebinding attack (a sophisticated, uncommon technique)

+**Best practice:** only run the browser with the debug flag while you are actively using the agent.
+When you are done, close it and reopen your browser normally (without the flag).
+Don't leave it running overnight or when you're not using it.

+---

 ### How it works

 1. Close your browser completely